efrotools package¶

 Filter annotated function args/retvals.

-Unused here; we’re modifying the ast; not linters.
+Unused here - we’re modifying the ast, not defining linters.

 Apply our transforms to a given astroid manager object.